PaoloPenazzi/pps-pvzlike/README.md

 This project is developed for academic purposes for the course `Paradigmi di Programmazione e Sviluppo` of the master's degree `Ingegneria e Scienze Informatiche` of `University of Bologna` under the academic year 2021/2022.

 ## Requirements
-The following dependencies are required to play 'pps-pvzlike':
+The following dependencies are required to play `pps-pvzlike`:
 - Sbt version 1.7.1 or newer
 - Scala version 3.2.0 or newer
 - Java version 11 or newer